Specifications for the MiSeq i100 Series Instruments

 Reads per sample and sample throughputs are estimates and highly variable, depending on the panel and desired coverage.

-5M and 25M flow cells available with platform release.
+5M and 25M flow cells available with platform release for both the MiSeq i100 and the MiSeq i100 Plus Systems.

-50M and 100M flow cells will be available starting in 2025 for the MiSeq i100 Plus System only.
+50M and 100M flow cells are available for the MiSeq i100 Plus System only.

 Estimated reads per sample based on minimum 30× coverage of an average 5MB bacterial genome.